 Encaustic with a Textile Sensibility

-This is an online version of a presentation given at Montserrat College during the Second National Encaustic Painting Conference on Sunday, June 8, 2008.
+This is an online version of a presentation I have given, and continue to give at the National Encaustic Conference in Boston.

 These two media complement and enhance each other, creating a sum greater than their parts.
 Perhaps by seeing this work you might be inspired to expand your choice of materials, and step into uncharted territory.
 You know, that place of "material naivete" where you start working with a new material, and the results are amazing.
 Then you spend the next few years trying to recreate what you achieved in that naive state.